awsdocs/amazon-redshift-developer-guide/doc_source/PG_BACKEND_PID.md

 ## Example<a name="PG_BACKEND_PID-example"></a>

 You can correlate PG\_BACKEND\_PID with log tables to retrieve information for the current session\.
-For example, the following query returns the query ID and a portion of the query text for queries executed in the current session\.
+For example, the following query returns the query ID and a portion of the query text for queries completed in the current session\.

 ```
 select query, substring(text,1,40)